 What if I can’t be in-person?
 Well, I just specify the location as “Skype” the same way I would ask any other person to add a Skype bridge.
 As of this posting, scheduling on Teams is not yet available, but I did get in contact with the product team responsible and they assured me it would be coming SOON*.

 Here is what the request looks like on the other side.

 Responding back to Cortana in natural language, “4pm works for me” is all you need to do!

 This is all great, right?
 But what about the people who aren’t on O365 yet—does it work for them?
 Yes!
 If you’re using a Microsoft or Gmail account, you can sign up.
 I signed up with my work account (O365), my Gmail.com, and My Outlook.com addresses just to test it.
 When you sign up with a Microsoft account, you will get the following prompt (but this didn’t happen with Gmail).

 Did I really save any time using this?

 I think I did, and thankfully there were some metrics to back up my conclusion.
 I was able to go to the stats tab once I signed in at https://calendar.help/ and review on a weekly basis how many requests I made and how much time it assumed I had saved.

 How do I sign up?

 To sign up, go over to https://calendar.help/.
-This feature is in exclusive preview right now, but if you’d like to skip the wait list, follow me on Twitter and send me a message!
+This feature is an exclusive preview right now, but if you’d like to skip the waitlist, follow me on Twitter and send me a message!
 I have also made a short infographic to summarize this post!